 - Program transfers (internal within Federation University and external from other institutions)

 - Formal credit agreements

-- Where a student discontinues a program without completing or graduating and instead enrols into another FedUni program that contains the same courses/subjects with the same course/subject codes as those for which the student has already received credit
+- Where a student discontinues a program without completing or graduating and instead enrols into another Federation University program that contains the same courses/subjects with the same course/subject codes as those for which the student has already received credit

 - Where block credit is awarded on the basis of completed qualification as a whole

-- Students may apply for subjects/courses in which they have already enrolled in their first teaching period.
-Credit applications (including all documentation specified on the application form) must be submitted before the end of Week 2, enabling processing before census date in order to avoid:
+- Credit applications (including all documentation specified on the application form) must be submitted before the end of Week 2, enabling processing before census date in order to avoid: